gicentre/litvis/documents/tutorials/geoTutorials/geoFormats.md

 Because topojson files can contain many `objects`, we have to specify which object we are loading (in this case `myRegion`).
 Objects themselves can be treated either as _meshes_ or _features_.
 A `topojsonMesh` treats the entire object as a single entity and is quicker to render.
-On the other hand a `topojsonFeature` allows individual features within the object to be handled separately.
+On the other hand, a `topojsonFeature` allows individual features within the object to be handled separately.
 In this simple example, we can store the object as a `topojsonMesh`:

 ```elm {s l}